 About the author:

 Anahí Félix.
-Currently working as Training Coordinator at iTexico, with experience in Public Relations and Institutional Affairs in IT industry.
+Training Coordinator at iTexico, with experience in Public Relations and Institutional Affairs in IT industry.